Arizona and California Railroad

-The Arizona and California Railroad is a class III short line railroad that was a subdivision of the Atchison, Topeka and Santa Fe Railway (ATSF).
+The Arizona and California Railroad is a class III short line railroad that was a subdivision of the Atchison, Topeka and Santa Fe Railway (reporting mark ATSF).
 The ARZC began operations on May 9, 1991, when David Parkinson of the ParkSierra RailGroup purchased the line from the Santa Fe Railway.
 ParkSierra Railgroup was purchased in January 2002 by shortline railroad holding company RailAmerica.
 The Genesee & Wyoming shortline railroad holding company purchased RailAmerica in December 2012.
 ARZC's main commodities are petroleum gas, steel, and lumber; the railroad hauls around 12,000 carloads per year.

 Route

 At Cadiz, California, the railroad begins in the interchange with the BNSF Railway and continues southeast across the Mojave Desert to Rice, then east to cross the Colorado River Arizona/California state line at Parker, Arizona.
 The railroad continues southeast to Hope near Vicksburg then northeast to Matthie (near Wickenburg, Arizona).
 At Matthie, ARZC has trackage rights over the north-south BNSF line that connects Phoenix to BNSF's mainline at Williams.
 It also had a branch that runs from Rice south through Blythe, terminating at Ripley.

 Arizona & California operates over 262 mi of track, consisting of the following segments: